 - Integration with second-, third-party data suppliers;

-Next Stage of DMP Operation is Data Segmentation.
+The next Stage of DMP Operation is Data Segmentation.
 Once information is gathered — DMP organizes it according to the present taxonomy.
 It includes a variety of parameters.
-Some of them involve user’s personal data, other include data regarding their interaction with monitored entities.
+Some of them involve the user’s personal data, others include data regarding their interaction with monitored entities.

 Segmentation taxonomy is wholly dependent on the selected marketing model and includes only those elements that are vital to efficient targeting.

-Once data is segmented, it is processed to construct clearly defined customer profile for targeting.
+Once data is segmented, it is processed to construct a clearly defined customer profile for targeting.

-Usually, this operation involves analysis of users past activity on site, his events and impressions (clicks, etc), preferences, and response to ads.
+Usually, this operation involves an analysis of users’ past activity on-site, their events and impressions (clicks, etc), preferences, and response to ads.

-This information will help to perform more accurate ad buys during real-time bidding operations.
+This information will help to perform more accurate ad buys during real-time bidding (RTB) operations.

 Before the whole data management starts — you need to set up the connection between sources.
 Your ultimate goal is to maintain a steady transmission of data from multiple sources without missing a beat and stumbling into a mess.

-In order to make that happen — you need to be sure that all the sources meet system requirements and are compatible with other.
+In order to make that happen — you need to be sure that all the sources meet system requirements and are compatible with others.

-And if the system can’t handle such workload — troubles ensue.
+And if the system can’t handle such a workload — troubles ensue.